 The seminary is an institution of the Southern Baptist Convention and has as its basic purpose to provide theological education for individuals engaging in Christian ministry.
 The Christian ministry includes the numerous ministries which have emerged in the churches and the denomination for which theological education is necessary or desirable.
-Training for these ministries is provided in the seven schools of Southwestern Baptist Theological Seminary: The College at Southwestern, School of Theology, School of Preaching, School of Evangelism and Missions, School of Church and Family Ministries, School of Church Music, and Havard School for Theological Studies.
+Training for these ministries is provided in the six schools of Southwestern Baptist Theological Seminary: L. R. Scarborough College, School of Theology, School of Preaching, School of Evangelism and Missions, School of Church and Family Ministries, and School of Church Music and Worship.